 5. Service of documents

-(1) If under this Act a document must be served on a person, then unless the contrary intention appears, service may be effected in accordance with section 76 of the Interpretation Act 1984 (other than paragraph (b)) or by post in accordance with this section.
+(1) If under this Act a document must be served on a person, then unless the contrary intention appears, service may be effected in accordance with section 76 of the Interpretation Act 1984 (other than paragraph (b)) or by post in accordance with this section or in accordance with section 5A.

 (2) A document issued under this Act may be served by post on a person by properly addressing and posting it by pre-paid post as a letter to the person at the person’s last known address.